On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Preliminaries

 \subsubsection{Indices}

 We apply the following index conventions:

 \begin{itemize} \item Lowercase Latin indices $a,b,\dots,i,j,\dots$ run from $1$ to $3$.
 In the context of spatial derivatives or components of spatial tensors, these are always with respect to an arbitrary local coordinate system $(x^i)_{i=1,2,3}$ on $M$. \item Lowercase Greek indices $\alpha,\beta,\dots,\mu,\nu,\dots$ are spacetime indices and run from $0$ to $3$.
-Unless stated otherwise, the index $0$ denotes components relative to $\del_0$, and indices $1,2,3$ denote spatial indices as discussed above. \item Uppercase Latin letters $I,J,\dots$ index objects on the tangent bundle $TM$ (or, respectively, the mass shell $P$, see Section \ref{subsec:sasaki}) and run from $1$ to $6$.
-Here, indices $1$ to $3$ refer to spatial coordinates and horizontal directions, while indices $4$ to $6$ refer to momentum coordinates and vertical directions (also see Section \ref{subsec:sasaki}). \end{itemize}
+Unless stated otherwise, the index $0$ denotes components relative to $\del_0$, and indices $1,2,3$ denote spatial indices as discussed above. \item Uppercase Latin letters $I,J,\dots$ index objects on the cotangent bundle $T^\ast M$ (or, respectively, the mass shell $P$, see Section \ref{subsec:sasaki}) and run from $1$ to $6$.
+Here, indices $1$ to $3$ refer to spatial coordinates and horizontal directions, while indices $4$ to $6$ refer to momentum coordinates and vertical directions (also see Section \ref{subsec:sasaki}).
+We note that we will always use coordinates $(p_i)_{i=1,2,3}$ on the cotangent planes canonically induced from a local coordinate system $(x^i)_{i=1,2,3}$, see also Remark \ref{rem:mass-shell-lift}. \end{itemize}

 Indices are raised and lowered with respect to $\g$ and $g$.
 When raising, respectively lowering, with respect to the rescaled metric $G$, we denote this by $\mathfrak{T}^\sharp$, respectively $\mathfrak{T}^\flat$.
-We will not raise or lower indices with respect to tangent bundle metrics to avoid potential confusion with schematic notation (see Section \ref{subsubsec:metric-not}).
+We will not raise or lower indices with respect to cotangent bundle metrics to avoid potential confusion with schematic notation (see Section \ref{subsubsec:metric-not}).